PatrickFis/Azure-Study-Notes/Azure Developer/Azure Secure Cloud Solutions.md

 ## Managed Identities
 - I created a temporary VM and enabled its managed identity to try using a managed identity with the key vault program I wrote earlier.
 I granted the managed identity access to the key vault and the program was able to successfully use it instead of the app registration.
 My VM was using Ubuntu 20.04 and I used these instructions for installing dotnet 6.0: https://learn.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#2004.
-I did have some issues with Newtonsoft.Json while trying to run it, but I was able to resolve this by just adding the package before running it (`dotnet add package Newtonsoft.Json`).
 - A Powershell script to turn on the managed identity on a VM is located in [Code/Azure Powershell/PowerShellManagedIdentity.ps1](Code/Azure%20Powershell/PowerShellManagedIdentity.ps1).

 ### User Assigned Identity